An Overview and Catalogue of Dependency Challenges in Open Source Software Package Registries: Dependency-related challenges

-Abandoned, and therefore unmaintained, libraries can be a source of highly impactful security threats.
-An incident in March 2024 was the compromised \textsf{XZ-Utils} software compression package, impacting many Linux distributions.
-A malicious attacker took over maintenance of the original well-intentioned maintainer who was no longer able to fully maintain the package.
-A similar situation happened in November 2018 for the \textsf{event-stream} \npm package, whose maintenance was unknowingly handed over to a malicious developer who subsequently modified the package to include code for stealing crypto-coins \cite{eventstream2018}.
+These incidents underscore the importance of rigorous vetting processes to reduce the risk of social engineering that can compromise software integrity.
 To avoid such incidents, it is of crucial importance to maintain a healthy and sustainable community that is able to attract and retain motivated contributors \cite{Constantinou2017ISSE}, and to ensure that they have the necessary financial and computing resources to maintain their code.
-In cases packages get abandoned, the ecosystem should rely on community package maintenance organizations (CPMOs), consisting of volunteers that steward and maintain abandoned packages~\cite{Zimmermann2023EMSE}.
+In case packages get abandoned, the ecosystem should rely on community package maintenance organizations (CPMOs), consisting of volunteers that steward and maintain abandoned packages~\cite{Zimmermann2023EMSE}.